250 hours leading to IYN (Independent Yoga Network) teaching qualification.

 We will study, compare and contrast Sutra and Tantra.
 This involves study of yoga texts, including Patanjali’s Yoga Sutras, the Bhagavad Gita, the Upanishads, and the Vijnana Bhairava Tantra (VBT).
 We will compare and contrast these teachings with relevant contemporary and western philosophy.
 We will also look at the history of yoga, the role of men and women in Yoga historically, and consider the evolution of yoga in modern western culture.

-Yogasara courses are rooted in Tantric philosophy.
+Yogasara teacher training courses are rooted in Tantric philosophy.
 We will demystify the teachings of Tantra so that they can be translated into contemporary life with authenticity.
 We will engage in tantric meditation, body-work and cultivate intimacy with ourselves and each other.
 We will work within healthy boundaries whilst encouraging loving connection.
 Tantra acknowledges sexual energy as a powerful force for awakening.
 We will NOT be engaging in sexual practices as part of this training!
 We will clarify the difference between authentic Tantra, rooted in sacred texts such as the VBT, & ‘Neo-Tantra’ which focuses mostly on sexual energy/practice.
 We will teach you the links between Tantra and Shamanism, and explore prayer and ritual including dance and voice work with guest teachers.

 Teaching – This course will cover the following:

-Yogasara teaching method includes 4 main tenets
+The Yogasara teaching training method includes 4 main tenets:

 Through detailed verbal cues, using anatomy, poetry &/or metaphor